Lemon Myrtle opens with bright citrus notes and green, herbal qualities. Its profile is more layered than typical lemon.

 Did You Know?

-Lemon Myrtle is used in perfumery and in culinary applications, where its leaves can enhance both sweet and savory dishes.
+Lemon Myrtle is used in perfumery and in cooking, where its leaves feature in both sweet and savory dishes.

 This note in Première Peau.
 Gravitas Capitale · Nuit Elastique · Rose Monotone.
 Sample all seven extraits in the Discovery Set.